joseph-TC/WD_Hackathon_repo/README.md

 There are two options for accessing the data.

-1. Download data as Excel file.
+1. Download data as Excel file (including Data Brief and Data Dictionary)

 2. Clone repo with `git clone https://github.com/joseph-TC/WD_Hackathon_repo` and open folder on your machine.